michaelcale/books/books/go/0010-getting-started/050-gopath-gobin-goroot.md

 ## `GOPATH`

-It's important to understand the effect `GOPATH` environment variable.
+It's important to understand the effect of `GOPATH` environment variable.

 If you come from other programming languages, you're probably used to placing source code anywhere in the file system.